Second order semi-parametric inference for multivariate log Gaussian Cox processes: Data examples

 We also tried out $q=2$ for which the cross validation score is quite close to the one for $q=1$.
 For $q=2$ the cross validation selected $\lambda=2.5$.
 The last columns in Table~\ref{fig:crimepar} show the estimate of $\balpha$ obtained with $(q,\lambda)=(2,2.5)$.
 The lasso regularization has shrunk $\hat{\balpha}_{\cdot 1}$ to $\boldsymbol{0}$, while the estimate of $\balpha_{\cdot 2}$ is quite similar to the estimate of $\balpha_{\cdot1}$ for $q=1$.
 In view of this, one may argue that the lasso regularization makes our estimation approach more robust, since a too large selected $q$ can be counterbalanced by regularization on $\balpha$ with a $\lambda>0$.

 Quite different conclusions are obtained with the simple non-parametric analysis.
-Figure~\ref{fig:crosscrime} shows that the non-parametric estimates of the PCFs and cross PCFs are all considerably above the reference value 1 which would imply strong clustering within and between the different types of crime.
+Figure~\ref{fig:crosscrime} shows that the non-parametric estimates of the PCFs and cross PCFs are all considerably above the reference value one, which would imply strong clustering within and between the different types of crime.
 These results may well be explained by bias of the non-parametric estimates.

-For model assessment we consider global envelope tests based on differences between semi-parametric and consistent non-parametric estimates for all 20 ratios $g_{ij}/g_{66}$, $1\le i \le j \le 6$, $(i,j)\neq (6,6)$.
-The $p$-values obtained are between 0.089 and 0.624 and hence do not provide evidence against our model.
-Some representative global envelope plots for the differences are shown in Section~\ref{app:getcrime}.
+For model assessment, we consider global envelope tests based on differences between semi-parametric and consistent non-parametric estimates for all 20 ratios $g_{ij}/g_{66}$, $1\le i \le j \le 6$, $(i,j)\neq (6,6)$.
+The $p$-values obtained are between 0.089 and 0.624, and hence do not provide evidence against our model.
+Some representative global envelope plots for the differences are shown in Section~10 in the supplementary material.
+Further model assessment using the inhomogeneous cross $J$-function is discussed in Section~11 in the supplementary material.